MoGU: Mixture-of-Gaussians with Uncertainty-based Gating for Time Series Forecasting: Experiments

 \subsection{Experimental setup}

-\textbf{Datasets.} We evaluate our method on eight widely used time series forecasting datasets~\citep{autoformer}: four Electricity Transformer Temperature (ETT) datasets (ETTh1, ETTh2, ETTm1, ETTm2)~\citep{informer}, as well as Electricity\footnote{ https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}, Weather\footnote{ https://www.bgc-jena.mpg.de/wetter/}, Exchange~ \citep{lai2018modeling}, and Illness (ILI)\footnote{ https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html}.
+\textbf{Datasets.} We evaluate our method on eight widely used time series forecasting datasets~\citep{autoformer}: four Electricity Transformer Temperature (ETT) datasets (ETTh1, ETTh2, ETTm1, ETTm2)~\citep{informer}, as well as Electricity\footnote{ https://archive.ics.uci.edu/ml/datasets\\/ElectricityLoadDiagrams20112014}, Weather\footnote{ https://www.bgc-jena.mpg.de/wetter/}, Exchange~ \citep{lai2018modeling}, and Illness (ILI)\footnote{ https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html}.

 \textbf{Experimental Protocol.} Our experiments follow the standard protocol used in recent time series forecasting literature \citep{Yuqietal-2023-PatchTST,liu2023itransformer, wang2024deep}.
 For the ILI dataset, we use a forecast horizon length $h \in \{24, 36, 48, 60\}$.
 For all other datasets, the forecast horizon length is selected from {96,192,336,720}.
 A look-back window of 96 is used for all experiments.
 We report performance using the Mean Absolute Error (MAE) and Mean Squared Error (MSE).
-We evaluate the quality of our uncertainty estimates by computing the Pearson and Spearman correlation with respect to the prediction error.
+The quality of uncertainty quantification is assessed via calibration and error-variance correlation analyses.
+We provide implementation details of our calibration analysis in the Appendix, Section~\ref{sec:appendix_calibration_impl}.
+For the variance analysis, compute the Pearson and Spearman correlation with respect to the prediction error.
 Specifically, for each individual variable, we correlate the model's reported uncertainty values with the corresponding MAE across all time points.
 We then average these correlation coefficients to get an overall measure.

 \textbf{Expert Architecture.} MoGU is a general MoE framework compatible with various expert architectures.
-We evaluate it using three state-of-the-art expert models: iTransformer \citep{liu2023itransformer}, PatchTST \citep{Yuqietal-2023-PatchTST}, and DLinear \citep{dlinear}.
-These models represent different architectural approaches, including Transformer and MLP-based designs.
+We evaluate it using three commonly benchmarked state-of-the-art expert models: iTransformer \citep{liu2023itransformer}, PatchTST \citep{Yuqietal-2023-PatchTST}, and DLinear \citep{dlinear}.
+These models represent different architectural approaches, including Transformer and MLP-based designs. \linespread{1.00}